Mahe94/mahe94.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm currently a Post-Doctoral Fellow at the Department of Computer Science and Engineering, Indian Institute of Technology Delhi.
-My research interest lies in the world of public-key cryptography and quantum cryptography.
+I'm a Post-Doctoral Fellow at the Department of Computer Science and Engineering, Indian Institute of Technology Delhi.
+I'm currently working in the area of public-key cryptography and quantum cryptography under the guidance of Prof. Venkata Koppula.

 I completed my PhD and MTech degree under the guidance of Prof. Manindra Agrawal at the Department of Computer Science and Engineering, Indian Institute of Technology, Kanpur.
 During that time, I was actively working on the cryptanalysis of symmetric-key cryptosystems and variants of subset-sum problem.